Toll Collector

 How does it work when you need to go the bathroom during a shift?
 Do some guys bring a bottle and take care of business right there?

-Asked by Mayday about 12 years ago
+Asked by Mayday over 12 years ago

 Usually you don't go more than 2-3 hours without a break so it isn't as big of an issue as people think.
 However, if it's an emergency and it's not too busy you can usually turn your light red, put a cone in the lane, and run into the building off to the side.
 If it is busy, someone is usually freed up for a few minutes to give you a spell.
 However, at some of our smaller stations, there are long stretches covered by a single collector, including the overnight (11p-7a) where I have heard of the bottle method being employed.
 Pure rumor there, though.